Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 Recent legal U.S. sports betting launches

 Missouri sports betting is the focus in 2025 after MO voters approved Amendment 2 during the 2024 U.S. Election, setting the stage for a legalized betting market to launch later this year.
-The legal Missouri sports betting scene is expected to include up to 14 top online sportsbooks, with the launch anticipated in June 2025.
+The legal Missouri sports betting scene is expected to feature up to 14 top online sportsbooks, with the launch scheduled for December 1, 2025.

 North Carolina was the 39th U.S. state to legalize sports betting, with online sportsbooks going live on March 11, 2024.
 Users can now register with top operators to access lucrative sign-up bonuses.